 It is recommended that the standard terms in the notice be written in English and French and where appropriate also in the official language, or in one of the official languages of the State in which the document originated.
 The blanks could be completed either in the language of the State to which the document is to be sent, or in English or French.

 [Form 5F inserted in Gazette 7 Feb 1992 p.
 693.]

+6. Memorandum of appearance (O. 12 r.
+2(2))